apalache-mc/apalache/docs/idiomatic/001assignments.md

 TLA+ comes with a great freedom of expressing constraints over variables.
 While we love TLA+ for that freedom, we believe that constraints over primed variables are sometimes confusing.
-TLA+ uses the same glyph, `=`, for assignment, asserting equality, and binding variables.
+TLA+ uses the same glyph, `=` for three separate purposes: assignment, asserting equality, and binding variables.
 But these are very different operations and have different semantics.
 ### Issue 1

 **tl;dr:** Use `:=` (supplied by the `Apalache.tla` module) instead of `=` for assignment.